Eligibility criteria

 Recognises an individual working for a tourism business who excels in their role and deserves to be applauded for their work and commitment to the industry.

-• Hospitality i.e. a single food and beverage service business e.g. pub, restaurant, café, tea room, coffee shop, bistros, foodhalls, food and drink markets, kiosks & street food (in a regular location).
-[For these purposes the definition of a foodhall/ food and drink market is a collection of independent food and drink establishments with ancillary services (e.g. parking area, toilets, security, visitor information) and maintained by a management firm as an entity.]
+• Hospitality i.e. a single food and beverage service business e.g. pub, restaurant, café, tea room, coffee shop, bistro, food and drink market, kiosk & street food (in a regular location).
+[For these purposes the definition of a food and drink market is a collection of independent food and drink establishments with ancillary services (e.g. parking area, toilets, security, visitor information) and maintained by a management firm as an entity.]

 • Transport services e.g. rail, road, water, airports and rental